 3. Make sure your appliances are tip-top

-Another potential headache is a broken appliance like a refrigerator, washer, dryer, air conditioner, or heater, When these appliances break, tenants get pissed off, so make sure your appliances are in excellent working order.
+Another potential headache is a broken appliance like a refrigerator, washer, dryer, air conditioner, or heater, When these appliances break, tenants get mad, so make sure your appliances are in excellent working order.
 Yes, that means testing the washer, dryer, dishwasher, etc. yourself.

 If your place has heating or air conditioning, get it inspected by a professional HVAC company.
 A problem with a heating system is not just an annoyance; it can be a safety hazard if, for example, the venting isn’t sufficient and carbon monoxide leaks into the living area.
 Get your HVAC inspected!!!